 Mar.
-13: Multiple states (e.g., OR, IL, MD, NM) determine to close schools for select periods of time
+13: Multiple states (e.g., OR, IL, MD, NM) determine to close schools for select periods of time gatherings, classrooms, and movement through accommodate needs of children and families at the building.

 N The Network CDC School Closure Guidance